 Beginning in the second quarter of 2021, the Company saw increased product shortages as a result of high market demand in some product categories such as home and electronics.
 We also experienced escalating shipping disruptions due to challenges in the global supply chain and labor market causing extended lead time on inventory orders.
-As a result, the delayed receipt of inventory ordered in prior periods impacted our ability to have the right products at the right time and has contributed to higher inventory levels as of March 31, 2022.
+As a result, the delayed receipt of inventory ordered in prior periods impacted our ability to have the right products at the right time and has contributed to higher inventory levels as of June 30, 2022.
 These factors also impacted our ability to offer certain goods and ship orders timely to our customers.
 In addition, the Company has seen increasing inflationary pressures during the period including higher wages, freight, and merchandise costs.
 Russia's invasion of Ukraine, as well as the related international response, is exacerbating inflationary pressures.
 If these pressures persist, inflated costs may continue to outpace our pricing power in the near term.

 On December 18, 2021, QVC experienced a fire at its Rocky Mount, Inc. fulfillment center in North Carolina.
 Rocky Mount was the Company's second-largest fulfillment center, processing approximately 25% to 30% of volume for QVC-U.S., and also served as QVC-U.S.'s primary returns center for hard goods.
 The building was significantly damaged as a result of the fire and related smoke and will not reopen.
 QVC has made a decision not to rebuild the facility; however, we are still in the process of determining future plans for the property.
 The Company has taken steps to mitigate disruption to operations including diverting inbound orders, leveraging its existing fulfillment centers and supplementing these facilities with short-term leased space as needed.

-During the year ended December 31, 2021, the Company recorded \$229 million of fire related costs for which recovery was deemed probable and received \$100 million of insurance proceeds.
-During the three months ended March 31, 2022, the company incurred an additional \$2 million in fire related costs, net that will not be reimbursed by QVC's insurance policies and \$14 million of other fire related costs for which recovery was deemed probable based on the Company's insurance policies.
-While there can be no assurance, based on the provisions of QVC's insurance policies and discussions with insurance carriers, the Company determined that recovery of certain fire related costs is probable, and recorded an insurance receivable.
-The insurance receivable balance was \$143 million as of March 31, 2022, net of \$100 million of insurance proceeds received in advance.
+Based on the provisions of QVC's insurance policies and discussions with insurance carriers, the Company determined that recovery of certain fire related costs is probable, and recorded an insurance receivable.
+For the year ended December 31, 2021, the Company recorded \$250 million of fire related costs and estimated insurance recoveries of \$229 million for which recovery was deemed probable.
+For the six months ended June 30, 2022, the Company recorded \$135 million of fire related costs, including \$95 million for the write-down of inventory, and estimated insurance recoveries of \$37 million for which recovery was deemed probable.
+The insurance receivable balance was \$66 million as of June 30, 2022, net of \$200 million of insurance proceeds received in advance, which was recorded in accounts receivable in the accompanying condensed consolidated balance sheet.
+In July 2022, QVC received an additional \$50 million advance of insurance proceeds related to Rocky Mount fire losses.

-We are still in the process of assessing the extent of damage to property and recoverability of inventory and submitting relevant insurance claims.
-During the three months ended March 31, 2022, the Company recorded an \$80 million write-down related to Rocky Mount inventory which was included in Cost of goods sold.
-Due to the circumstances surrounding the write-down of the inventory, this write-down has been excluded from Adjusted OIBDA (as defined in note 11).
+During the six months ended June 30, 2022, inventory write-downs related to Rocky Mount inventory of \$95 million were included in Cost of goods sold.
+Due to the circumstances surrounding the write-downs of the inventory, these write-downs have been excluded from Adjusted OIBDA (as defined in note 11).
 These write-downs are expected to be submitted as part of our business interruption insurance claim; however, there can be no guarantee they will be recovered.
 We expect to continue to record additional costs and recoveries until the property damage and inventory recoverability assessment is completed and the insurance claim is fully settled.
-While the Company has taken steps to minimize the overall impact to the business, we experienced increased warehouse and logistics costs during the three months ended March 31, 2022 and anticipate these increased warehouse and logistics costs to continue during 2022.
+While the Company has taken steps to minimize the overall impact to the business, we experienced increased warehouse and logistics costs during the six months ended June 30, 2022 and anticipate these increased warehouse and logistics costs to continue during 2022.